General Data Protection Regulations Policy

 General Data Protection Regulations

-The General Data Protection Regulations describes how organisations — including Skratch AV Limited — must collect, handle and store personal information.
+The General Data Protection Regulations describes how organisations — including Skratch Enterprises Limited — must collect, handle and store personal information.
 These rules apply regardless of whether data is stored electronically, on paper or on other materials.
 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 The General Data Protection Regulations are underpinned by six important principles.
 These principles say that personal data shall be: